Marceillo/kayak-blog-pp4/README.md

 * Here you can see the CRUD buttons and the post you created.
 * Your draft Posts will be here and the Published posts.
 * As a user you will be able to Read,edit(UPdate), and Delete Posts.
 * should you wish to create you will need to go to the create blog link.
+* Orginally I had the create link in the view as well but did not want to overpopulate the view with buttons so took it out.

 <br>